RyanSamman/15MinuteChallenges/README.md

 - Form Good Habits

 # First 15 Minute Challenge
-Find out the most common words which I say in my Whatsapp Group Chat
+I always wondered if I had any patterns in the messages I send on WhatsApp.
+After visualizing the the most common words mentioned in my messages, I realize the answer is yes.

+### Note:
+You can export your WhatsApp chat and download it as a text file, and that is what I did before starting this challenge.

 ## Goals:
 ✅ Completed All Goals